uncled1023/Combot/readme.md

 * Nick Last Seen
 * SED

+## Requirements

+* MySQL v5.5 or greater
+* .NET Framework v4.5.1

 ## Installation - Windows

 1) Download the Release.zip from the latest release in https://github.com/uncled1023/Combot/releases and extract the files to a directory of your choice.<br>
+2) Edit Combot.Servers.config to configure the bot for the correct servers, channels, owner information, and MySQL database.
+3) If the database has not been created yet, import Database.sql from the master branch into the database.
-2) Run Combot-Interface.exe
+4) Run Combot-Interface.exe

 ## Installation - Linux

 This is currently untested and not supported.
-Due to the interface using WPF, Mono is unable to run the current interface on Linux machines.
-In the future I may make an interface that does not utilize WPF for those on Linux.
+If you would like to venture into the realm of unreliability and errors, you can try running the Console Interface in Mono.

+## Building

+To fully maximise the potential of Combot's ease of development, Visual Studios 13 should be installed.
+If you have Visual Studios installed, you can add **Module Template.zip** to your project templates to easily create new modules.
+If you do not want to use a template, you can copy an existing module and work from there.

 ## Bugs/Feature Requests